-The Teal HR team will showcase its employee motivation and engagement solution at the HR Tech MENA Summit in Dubai
+The Teal HR Team Will Showcase Its Employee Motivation And Engagement Solution At The HR Tech MENA Summit In Dubai

-(MENAFN- B2Press Online PR Service) The leaders of the HR industry in the Middle East will meet at the HR Tech MENA Summit organized in Dubai.
+(MENAFN- B2Press) The leaders of the HR industry in the Middle East will meet at the HR Tech MENA Summit organized in Dubai.
 The Teal HR team will showcase its employee motivation and engagement solution at the summit.

 Dubai - Teal HR, the personnel motivation and engagement platform, will attend the HR Tech MENA Summit organized in Dubai for HR leaders on February 20-21.
 While the summit will cover the latest topics in HR, the Teal HR team will present its latest IT solution designed to support and increase staff motivation and engagement.